Bias-inducing geometries: an exactly solvable data model with fairness implications: Replica analysis

-where the measures $\mu{\boldsymbol{T_\pm}}$ are in this case assumed to be factorised normal distributions.
-The Dirac's $\delta$-functions ensure that the geometrical disposition of the model vectors is the one defined by the chosen magnetizations $\tilde{m}_\pm$ and the overlap $\tilde{q}$, and that the vectors are normalised to $\tilde{Q}_c$ (we are setting $\tilde{Q}_c=1$).
+where the measures $\mu({\boldsymbol{T_\pm}})$ are in this case assumed to be factorised normal distributions.
+The Dirac's $\delta$-functions ensure that the geometrical disposition of the model vectors is the one defined by the chosen magnetisations $m_T^\pm$ and the overlap $q_T$, and that the vectors are normalised to the $d$-sphere.

 At this point, and throughout this section, we use the integral representation of the $\delta$-function: